Shen Hongying

 Shen Hongying or Shum Hung-ying (沈鸿英 (沈鴻英, Shěn Hóngyīng); Cantonese: Shum Hung-ying) (Oct 15, 1871 – January 28, 1935) was a Chinese general in the Old Guangxi Clique during the Republic of China (1912–1949).
-Shum was given the title of General Hip Wai (協威將軍) by President Li Yuan-hong (黎元洪總統).
+Shum was given the title of General Hip Wai (協威將軍) by President Li Yuanhong.
 Shen served as military governor of Guangdong from March 1923 to May 1924 in the Warlord Era.
 He was in alliance with Wu Peifu.
 He was defeated by Li Zongren in 1925.

-Shen Hongying was born in 1871 and moved to Luorong (雒容) of Guangxi (廣西) from Enping (恩平) of Guangdong (廣東).
-He had been a bandit and later became a prefecture officer (管帶) in the Qing (清) government.
+Shen Hongying was born in 1871 and moved to Luorong (雒容) of Guangxi from Enping of Guangdong.
+He had been a bandit and later became a prefecture officer (管帶) in the Qing government.
 He then served at the Republic government and was promoted to a number of posts, eventually became defence commissioner in the two provinces.
-He was the Commander-in-Chief of the Frontier Defence of the Third Route Army of Guangdong and Guangxi (粵桂邊防第三路軍總司令), had armed confrontations with the renowned generals Pai Chung-hsi (白崇禧) and Li Tsung-jen (李宗仁) in 1925, and later fled to Hong Kong.
+He was the Commander-in-Chief of the Frontier Defence of the Third Route Army of Guangdong and Guangxi (粵桂邊防第三路軍總司令), had armed confrontations with the renowned generals Bai Chongxi and Li Zongren in 1925, and later fled to Hong Kong.
 When he was a general in the Chinese mainland, he bought a lot of land in Hong Kong.
-He was a member of the Board of Director of Pok Oi Hospital (博愛醫院) in 1932 and 1933 and its Chairman in 1934.
+He was a member of the Board of Director of Pok Oi Hospital in 1932 and 1933 and its Chairman in 1934.

-Following his defeat in the Guangdong–Guangxi War, Shen retired in Hong Kong and built his residence, now referred to as the "General House" (上將府主樓), in the location now known as the village of Fung Kat Heung in Yeun Long, New Territories.
+Following his defeat in the Guangdong–Guangxi War, Shen retired in Hong Kong and built his residence, now referred to as the "General House", in the location now known as the village of Fung Kat Heung in Yeun Long, New Territories.
 He named the village Fung Kat (逢吉), to represent that all bad luck turns into good luck.
 The Shum Residence has been determined to be a historic building of special merit by the Antiquities Advisory Board (AAB) of Hong Kong, and efforts should be made for its preservation.